Code-Institute-Submissions/gjularic-hangman-game/README.md

 - it's possible to type in the same letter infinite number of times - added while loop to fix this
 - user could type in the numbers - added while loop to fix, it will check if the user input is a number or letter
 - user can type in multiple letters - added this into while loop so that only one letter can be typed in
-- there's no way to play again when the game ends - put the code into separate functions as it has became more complex and to allow replayability
+- there's no way to play again when the game ends - put the code into separate functions as it has become more complex and to allow replayability

 ## Deployment